TheBrousse/TitaniumMobileHotshot/04-InteractiveBook/README.md

 - Adding rich media in a page

 By the end of this chapter, readers will have a running eBook with rich presentation and embedded media.
 Pages can be turned by dragging a page corner from one side to the next.
+###Module
+This chapter makes use of the **Page Flip Module** available freely on the [Appcelerator Marketplace](http://bit.ly/1bykJjd).

+This module has been open sourced under the Apache Licence Version 2.0 and the source code and the source code is available on [GitHub](http://bit.ly/1eLGqfo).